 Nationwide there are about three males for every female student majoring in economics and this ratio has not changed for more than 20 years.
 (See the “Background Facts” section for more detailed information.)
 We believe that the relative lack of women in economics needs to be addressed.

 The primary purpose of the Challenge is to raise awareness of the underrepresentation of undergraduate women in economics.
 Beyond that, it is an experiment to test the effectiveness of a deliberate intervention strategy by an economics department to recruit and retain female majors.
 Although there is not just one explanation for why gender differences persist, our Board of Experts from across the country met in November 2014 and identified several common causes of the problem across institutions.
 We now invite economics departments around the country to join in this initiative.

-The Challenge is funded by the Alfred P. Sloan Foundation through the National Bureau of Economic Research and is endorsed by the American Economic Association.
+The Challenge is generously funded by the Alfred P. Sloan Foundation through the National Bureau of Economic Research and is endorsed by the American Economic Association.
 The project is administered by Tatyana Avilova (current PhD Student at Columbia University).
 You may also follow us on Twitter, @WomenInEcon.